shehab-shahid/Shehab_Portfolio/README.md

 Two projects currently on GitHub.
 One Private Equity (Data Analyst) project completed and in process of being uploaded.
 The following projects will then be started (in order):

 * Scrape any website (so I can freelance online! - UBC, I am currently doing projects to showcase to employers whilst minimizing learning new content that is also taught on MDS)
 * Project containing data scraping through to production.
+* Excel to MySQL: Analytic Techniques for Business Specialization (Coursera)
 * Lastly, Capstone Projects on AWS and Azure (data engineering) will be carried out.
 * Financial modelling and valuation (non-data science)